lfit/releng-common-packer/README.markdown

 the existing baseline playbook into the local playbook to reduce duplication in code.

+## Installing Roles from Ansible Galaxy

+Common-packer contains a script `ansible-galaxy.sh` which runs `ansible-galaxy install -r requirements.yaml` from the common-packer repo to install common-packer role dependencies.
+In the local ci-management/packer directory a project can provide it's own requirements.yaml to pull in roles before running a Packer build.

 ## Local testing of common-packer

 For developers of common-packer who would like to be able to locally test from